syntaxgu/Tool_Bag/README.md

 grep pam_limits.so /etc/pam.d/su
 # set persistent limit for elasticsearch user (the -a flag tells tee to append instead of overwrite)
 echo "elasticsearch - nofile 65535" | sudo tee -a /etc/security/limits.conf
-# Note: This change will only take effect the next time the elasticsearch user opens a new session.

 https://www.elastic.co/docs/deploy-manage/deploy/self-managed/important-system-configuration